EricCarrGH/fastbasic-starterproject/README.md

             `chmod +x build`

     - Windows:
+        1. Open **build.bat**
-        1. Open **build.bat** and change the path to your downloaded copy of the fastbasic compiler
+            1. Change the path to your fastbasic compiler
-        2. Also change the path to the emulator
+            2. Change the path to your emulator

 Now you are ready to build the example file